Custom Software Development vs. Off-the-Shelf Software: Weighing the Pros and Cons

 3. Support: Prepackaged software often comes with built-in support and maintenance.
 The software provider handles updates and maintenance, and is responsible for addressing bugs, security vulnerabilities, and compatibility issues.
 This can be a significant advantage for businesses that do not have dedicated IT resources.

 1. Limited Functionality: Off-the-shelf software is designed to meet the needs of a wide range of businesses.
 It may only include the most requested features and functionality.
-The software may not be able to accommodate niche needs or unique business processes and workflows, which can limit its usefulness.
+The software may not be able to accommodate niche needs or unique business processes and workflows, which can be one of the bigger disadvantages of off-the-shelf software.
 Commercial software also may not be able to scale to meet the organization’s growing needs.

 2. Integration: Commercial software may not integrate with other systems and software that a business uses.
 This can lead to reduced efficiency and duplication of effort.
 Businesses may need to manually enter data into different systems, which can be time-consuming and prone to errors.
 In addition, businesses may need to purchase additional software or tools to bridge the gap between their off-the-shelf software and other systems.